View large image | More photos

 Nearby Falcon's Fire Golf Club fits in well with the Orlando golf scene: An upscale, semi-private course that appeals especially to tourists looking for pristine conditions, picture-perfect Florida wading birds and a welcome-to-Orlando layout that will let them brag to their friends back home.

-It's a Rees Jones work that opened in 1993 and it shows his classic, traditional values, very open in the interior and with fairways as wide and inviting as Orlando International Airport.
+It's a Rees Jones design that opened in 1993 and it shows his classic, traditional values, very open in the interior and with fairways as wide and inviting as Orlando International Airport.

 It's 6,901 yards from the tips and playable from back there, since it encourages you to swing like there's no tomorrow.
 There is a bit of rough to slow you down, but it's difficult to lose balls on a course like this.